 how NOT to read your Bible:

 3. Ignore the type of literature to which a particular book of the Bible or passage from the Bible belongs.
 Discerning the type of literature or literary genre to which a particular Bible passage belongs is a vital part of rightly understanding God's Word.
-As I quoted from Thomas A. Howe in a previous post:
+As the following quote from Thomas A. Howe illustrates:

 Literary genre simply means different kinds of literature.
 Poetry, for example, is a different kind of literature than historical narrative, and there are different principles for understanding it.
 Since the Bible contains different kinds of literature, we must take into consideration how meaning is expressed differently in each kind.